riccardopadoan28/BIManalyst_g_46/A3/README.md

 4️⃣ **Assign Cost Data to Elements**
    - Create `IfcCostSchedule` using `ifcopenshell.api.run("cost.add_cost_schedule", ...)` to organize cost items.
    - Create or reuse an `IfcCostItem` for each matched identification code using `ifcopenshell.api.run("cost.add_cost_item", ...)`.
-   - Create `IfcCostValue` entities with unit costs from the CSV using `ifcopenshell.api.run("cost.add_cost_value", ...)`.
+   - Create `IfcCostValue` entities with unit costs from the .csv using `ifcopenshell.api.run("cost.add_cost_value", ...)`.
    - Link elements to cost items using `ifcopenshell.api.run("control.assign_control", ...)` to create `IfcRelAssignsToControl` relationships.

 5️⃣ **Generate Reports**
    - **Quantity Take-Off (QTO)**: Lists all elements with their quantities (extracted using `ifcopenshell.util.element` utilities), matched cost items, and unit costs.
    - **Bill of Quantities (BOQ)**: Summarizes total costs by element type and cost item, organized by building storey using `ifcopenshell.util.element.get_container()`.
-   - Reports are saved as CSV files in the `output` folder.
+   - Reports are saved as .txt files in the `output` folder.

 6️⃣ **Save Updated IFC Model**
-   - All changes (new cost entities and relationships) are written to a new IFC file using `ifc_file.write()`.
+   - All changes (new cost entities and relationships) are written to a new .ifc file using `ifc_file.write()`.
-   - The output files are saved in the `output` folder.
-   - The original IFC file is never modified.
+   - The output files are saved in the `output` folder and the original .ifc file is never modified.

 # Instructions to run the tool